[ Lymph Notes home ] [ Click to read 'I love my Caregivers' by Wanda ]

 • It usually takes about 3 to 5 months to get a decision about these benefits.
 Completing the Medical and Job Worksheet that is available online can speed this process.

-• To apply for a child who is younger than 18 years of age, go to the website http://www.socialsecurity.gov/applyfordisability/ and click on Child, Under Age 18 Years.
+• To apply for a child who is younger than 18 years of age, go to this website http://www.socialsecurity.gov/applyfordisability/ and click on Child, Under Age 18 Years.

 GET A HEADSTART

 You do not have to wait for an appointment to start the paperwork procedure.
-You can do this by going online to the http://www.socialsecurity.gov/adultdisabilityreport website.
+You can do this by going online to the website www.socialsecurity.gov/adultdisabilityreport .

 The Social Security and Disability Resource Center (SSDRC.com) is an informational website that provides answers to questions about how to apply for disability, how to appeal a claim in the event of a denial, how to navigate the federal system, and how to avoid certain mistakes that are commonly made by applicants.
 The site’s author is a former disability examiner for the social security administration.